SasView/sasview.github.io/faq.md

     * Fitting > Manage Custom Models > Add  file...
 (In SasView 5.x)

 *   If the required custom model does not appear in the drop-down list of Plugin Models in the FitPage then compilation is likely to have failed.
 Check the Console (in SasView 3.x/4.x) or Log Explorer (in SasView 5.x) or sasview.log file (all versions) for clues to the reason why.

+### Can I use complex numbers in my models?

+*   Yes, you can.
+Please download and unzip this [C++ header file](https://github.com/SasView/sasview.github.io/blob/master/downloads/cl_complex.zip) to your plugin model folder and add it to your source list before your .c file.
+*   OpenCL 3.0 will allow the direct use of complex numbers, but it is not yet widely supported by GPU devices.

 ### Why will SasView no longer start?